Director of Teaching & Learning (Postgraduate): Dr. Christer Gobl

 Applications for admission are made online.

 Any student who has been accepted for admission in the School can be considered for the Research Studentships; there is no separate application form.
-Applicants who wish to be considered for the 2013-14 academic year must submit an application no later than 1 May 2013.
-They should indicate in a covering letter with the documentation submitted that they wish to be considered for a Research Studentship.
+Applicants who wish to be considered for the 2015-16 academic year must submit an application no later than 1 May 2015.
+They should indicate on the application form that they wish to be considered for a Research Studentship.